pquiring/javaforce/readme.txt

 ===========
 JavaForce is a Java library extending the capabilities of Java.

-The main library includes a VoIP stack and bindings for FFMPEG, OpenGL, etc.
+The main library includes a VoIP stack and bindings for FFMPEG, OpenGL and Camera.

 Includes many apps built around the library such as jPhoneLite, jfVideo Createor, jfAudio, jfMusic, etc.